Latch/openkit/documentation/partner_backend.md

 	* HTTP 403
 		* `"error": "invalid_grant"`: Missing or invalid grant parameters.

-			⇒ Check the API request to make sure the "username", "otp", "audience", and "scope" fields have the right values.
+			⇒ Check the API request to make sure the `username`, `otp`, `audience`, and `scope` fields have the right values.

 		* `"error": "unauthorized_client"`: Missing or invalid grant type.

-			⇒ Check the API request to make sure the "grant_type" field has the right value.
+			⇒ Check the API request to make sure the `grant_type` field has the right value.

 	* HTTP 500
 		* `error="internal_server_error"`: There was an unexpected error.